 Besides the religious festivals, there are also musical, cultural, and culinary festivals organized, often with international interest.
 You can combine your visit to a Greek destination with enjoying a local festival and enjoy a unique Greek experience.

 Aeschylia Festival: Hosted at Eleusis, 14 miles west of Athens, the Aeschylia Festival is a stable cultural institution for the expression of artistic and innovative creations for the last 48 years.
-The Aeschylia Festival every year makes sure that artists (ancient and modern theater, singers, and performers) of all art forms are given the opportunity to present their works and to create works inspired by the city of Eleusis.

 Rhodes International Festival: In the UNESCO old town of Rhodes, at the stunning Palace of the Grand Magister, the Knights’ Palace, you can enjoy unique concerts by Greek and foreign composers, classical music, and opera.
 More about the festival here.